Illusion neckline wedding dress with lace bodice and full silk skirt. Button back fastening and organza train the scalloped lace edging.

-The nylon tulle used for the illusion bodice, and the cotton jersey to cover the bust cups both had to be dyed to match Vanessa’s skin, to be as invisible as possible.
+I dyed the nylon tulle used for the illusion bodice and the cotton used to cover the bust cups, to match Vanessa’s skin.
+We wanted them to be as invisible as possible.
 Covering a curved shape smoothly with flat fabric is not the easiest thing to do!

 The real tulle cut and sewn, cups and buttons attached and ready for lace applique to begin!
-The thin, white lines of thread are my top edge guides for the neckline and low back shapes and the waistline, where the skirt will attach.
+The thin, white lines of thread are my top edge guides for the illusion neckline and low back shape.
+I have also marked the waistline, where the skirt will attach.

 Cutting out lace shapes from the fabric

 Stages one and two of hand sewing the lace applique.
-Trying to fill the space and neckline edges as symmetrically as possible, with lace that didn’t have every shape as mirror images!
+Here I am trying to fill the space and neckline edges as symmetrically as possible.
+It was tricky with lace that didn’t have every shape as mirror images!